lumina-desktop/lumina/README.md

 ----
 **Legacy Versions (1.0.0 and older)**

-All the translation files for Lumina are available through the trueos/lumina-i18n reposotiry (Qt5+ only).
+All the translation files for Lumina are available through the trueos/lumina-i18n repository (Qt5+ only).
 Please follow the directions in that repository for installing localization files.

 **Version 1.1.0+**